gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 Manuel Razo-Mejia, and Zofii A. Kaczmarek) and I made a series of mutations in the LacI repressor that we had characterized in the work presented in Chapter 2.
-These mutations included three point mutations in the DNA binding domain of the repressor, four mutations in the inducer binding domain, nine double mutants (one inducer binding and one DNA binding each), across four repressor copy numbers and three operator sequences.
+These mutations included three point mutations in the DNA binding domain of the repressor, four mutations in the inducer-binding domain, nine double mutants (one inducer binding and one DNA binding each), across four repressor copy numbers and three operator sequences.
 While this process of strain generation and data collection is not the primary focus of the work,